Minimum Standards – Why We Use Them, And What They Are

 Bearded Dragon:

 120 x 60 x 60cm vivarium.
-10% T8 lighting with a reflector, a white basking spot, digital thermometer and a knowledge of day and night temperatures.
+T5 UVB lighting, a white basking spot controlled by thermostat, digital thermometer and a knowledge of day and night temperatures.

 Leopard Gecko:

-85 x 49 x 50cm wooden vivarium, or 60cm x 45 x 45cm glass vivarium.
-Basking bulb, supply of UVB light – compact bulbs are acceptable for glass enclosures.
+85 x 49 x 50cm wooden vivarium, or 90cm x 45 x 45cm glass vivarium.
+Basking bulb controlled by thermostat, supply of UVB light.
 Digital thermometer, and a knowledge of basking spot, day and night temperatures.

 Crested Gecko:

 45 x 45 x 60cm tall glass terrarium.
-Heatmat on a thermostat, source of UVB light – compact bulbs are acceptable.
+White basking bulb controlled by thermostat, source of UVB light – compact bulbs are acceptable.
 Digital thermometer, and a knowledge of day and night temperatures.

 Corn Snake:

 120 x 60 x 60cm wooden vivarium.
-Wall mounted heat mat on a thermostat, white basking light to provide daytime hot spot.
-Digital thermometer, and a knowledge of day and night temperatures.
+White basking light to provide daytime hot spot controlled by thermostat, Source of UVB lighting, Digital thermometer, and a knowledge of day and night temperatures.

 Royal Python:

 120cm x 60 x 60cm wooden vivarium.
-Ceramic heater controlled by a thermostat, digital thermometer and a knowledge of day and night temperatures.
+White basking light controlled by a thermostat, Source of UVB lighting, digital thermometer and a knowledge of day and night temperatures.